matrix-org/synapse/docs/setup/turn/eturnal.md

 ### eturnalctl opterations script

-`eturnal` offers a handy [operations script](https://eturnal.net/documentation/#Operation) which can be called e.g. to check, whether the service is up, to restart the service, to querrz how many active sessions exist, to change logging behaviour and so on.
+`eturnal` offers a handy [operations script](https://eturnal.net/documentation/#Operation) which can be called e.g. to check, whether the service is up, to restart the service, to query how many active sessions exist, to change logging behaviour and so on.